 Then you hop on Instagram only to see that an old roommate just won an orchestra job.
 You're kind of happy for her, but a part of you wonders if the countless hours you've spent in the practice room are enough.
 You push aside, for the thousandth time, the nagging thought of "what am I going to do with my music degree?"

-Here's where I jump in and tell you that you're not alone.
+Here's where I jump in and tell you:

 I'm Elizabeth and I've built a portfolio career as a performer, teacher, clinician, and speaker.
-I'm passionate about helping musicians just like you turn their talents into a thriving career.
+I'm passionate about helping musicians just like you turn their talents into a thriving, rewarding, and profitable livelihood.